kariudo/homeassistant-discord-bot/README.md

 ### Bot Token

-1. Visit [Discord Developer Portal](https://discord.com/developers/applications) and create an new Application!
+1. Visit [Discord Developer Portal](https://discord.com/developers/applications) and create an new Application, you can name this whatever you want.
+The bot display name can be configured seperately via the `.env` configuration.
 2. Create a Discord Bot within the Application and copy the **Bot Token** from the `Bot` sub-page to `<BOT_TOKEN>`.

 ### Add the bot to the server